stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

 The `build.properties` simply contains `sbt.version=1.9.6`

-SBT sub-projects will inherit properties from the root project so the `build.sbt` will only need to define project dependencies.
-Our typical `build.sbt` used for each Quill sub-project is similiar to:
+SBT subprojects will inherit properties from the root project so the `build.sbt` will only need to define project dependencies.
+Our typical `build.sbt` used for each Quill subproject is similar to:

 ```sbt
 name := "sqluser"